 A: We feel all UTV's should use limit straps even with OE shocks.
 Especially with added wheel spacers, larger heavier additional ply tires, beadlock or offset wheels, lift kits, extended a arms / trailing arms or arched a arms.
 We have seen many brands of shocks yanked or pulled apart in our off-road 40+ years of racing and being in the industry.
-Limit straps will save vital internal shock parts and also save axels and ball joints from prematurely wearing out.
+Limit straps will save vital internal shock parts and also save axles and ball joints from prematurely wearing out.
 Limit straps have been used in the off-road industry for many years.
 There are over fifty different strap companies to choose from, PRP, Kartek, and many Ebay sellers as well.
 Straps whether two ply or four ply will be enough for UTV's.
 Straps can cost between $15- $35 a piece.
 This is a cheap add-on especially if you are a hard core driver keeping all of your suspension components lasting longer.
-To measure for limit straps typically you want 1.5 inch to 2 inch shorter than your shock eye to eye/ top bolt hole to bottom bolt hole.
+To measure for limit straps typically you want 1.5 inch to 2 inch shorter than your shock eye to eye / top bolt hole to bottom bolt hole at full extension.
 All straps will stretch approximately 1 inch or more after a few rides typically leavng a 1/4 - 1/2 inch of safety.
-We again are sharing are beliefs and knowledge to keeping your shocks and other moving suspensions components from prematurely wearing out.
+We again are sharing our beliefs and knowledge to keeping your shocks and other moving suspensions components from prematurely wearing out.

 Q: Does Bandit sell shock covers or limit straps?

 A: Yes, we offer shock covers.
 We don't offer limit straps.
 We feel that if we did that the customer would just think it wasn't important and were just trying to sell more merchandise.

 Q: How much preload do I add to my shocks and or springs?